 Blog Post Series Stress

-At the same time, there's growing recognition of the importance of regulating stress intentionally.
-Practices such as breathwork, mindfulness, prayer, time in nature, and deliberate rest are being reintroduced as essential tools for nervous system health.
-These strategies reflect the "breathe" and "think" pillars of the Four Foundations of Wellness, helping bring the body back into balance in ways that modern life often neglects.
+At the same time, interest in stress regulation has grown.
+Practices such as breathing exercises, mindfulness, prayer, and time in nature are being reclaimed as tools to help restore balance.
+These strategies reflect the "breathe" and "think" pillars of the Four Foundations of Wellness, offering simple ways to support emotional steadiness and metabolic health.

 Learn more about Jay Todtenbier.